Last Updated: July 24, 2024

 When Eszterhas was 45 years old, he found out that his father had concealed his World War II collaboration in Hungary's Arrow Cross Party government after the German occupation of Hungary.
 He had organized book burnings and produced anti-Semitic propaganda.
 After discovering this, he cut his father out of his life entirely, never reconciling before his father's death in 2001.
 He later expressed some regret at not seeing his father before he died.

 Eszterhas has described himself as an independent centrist and has previously supported Bill Clinton, Barack Obama, Ross Perot, George W. Bush, and Donald Trump.
-He is also a supporter of Hungarian prime minister Viktor Orbán.
+He is also a supporter of Hungarian Prime Minister Viktor Orbán.

 Ohio Mansion

 Joe's Ohio property was purchased in 2001 for $975,000.
-The 5+ acre property is worth around $1.5 million today.
+Today, the 5+ acre property is worth around $1.5 million.

 Joe Eszterhas Career Earnings